DarkAssassin23/Universal-Countdown/README.md

 specified in the server configuration.

 > **Note**:
-> The hours in the server's configmust be 24 hour-based, not
+> The hours in the server's config must be 24 hour-based, not
 > 12 hour-based.

 ________________